Drug Comparison

 Mechanism of Action

-Orforglipron
+Orforglipron (Foundayo)

 Orforglipron is a breakthrough in metabolic drug development because it is not a peptide.
-Unlike all currently approved GLP-1 receptor agonists (semaglutide, liraglutide, tirzepatide), which are modified peptides requiring injection or specialized oral formulation, orforglipron is a small-molecule non-peptide agonist of the GLP-1 receptor.
+Unlike all previously approved GLP-1 receptor agonists (semaglutide, liraglutide, tirzepatide), which are modified peptides requiring injection or specialized oral formulation, orforglipron is a small-molecule non-peptide agonist of the GLP-1 receptor.

 Key mechanistic features: